2 More Things the Devil Doesn’t Want to Hear You Say

-Earlier this year I recorded a video titled, “The One Thing the Devil Doesn’t Want to Hear You Say.”
-In it I revealed that the ultimate goal of Satan’s attacks is to convince you that God is mad at you.
+In a previous article, “The 1 Thing the Devil Doesn’t Want to Hear You Say,” I revealed that the ultimate goal of Satan’s attacks is to convince you that God is mad at you.
 Consider all of the calamity that Job suffered.
 As awful as everything was, Satan’s attacks were not the end goal.
 But rather, they were the means to an end, which was to cause Job to doubt God’s goodness (Job 1:11).
 And that’s Satan’s goal for us, too.
 If he can erode your confidence in God’s love and goodness, then he succeeds in driving a wedge between you and God that ultimately results in a distant or severed relationship.

 The way to counter Satan’s goal is to consistently stand on the truth of Romans 8:39: “[Nothing] shall be able to separate us from the love of God, which is in Christ Jesus our Lord” (MEV).
 The simple declaration, “God loves me!” is a powerful way to do this.
 In fact, I believe that declaring, “God loves me!” is one of the greatest forms of spiritual warfare because it alerts the devil that his wiles aren’t working.

 Believing that God loves you is foundational for believing the rest of God’s promises.

 Satan also knows that believing that God loves you is foundational for believing the rest of God’s promises.
 Because God loves you, you can be assured that He wants the best for you.
 Because God loves you, you can be confident that He desires to heal you.
 Because God loves you, you have hope that He’ll turn bad situations into something good.
 So before we move on, why don’t you declare this now: “God loves me!”
 Say it again: “God … loves … me!”